Transparency Using Innovative Structural, Conventional and Walkway Glazing

 Walkable Glass.
 WSG-System.
 High standards of engineering are employed for the use of laminated glass as stair treads, bridges and walkways.
 Our systems are designed to provide safety and translucency with minimal shadowing.
 Surfaces vary depending on wear and slip requirements.

 The fixing bolts fasten to a choice of cast or plate spider styles.
-Novum has a wide range of stocked or previously developed spider designs as well as the capability to custom cast or fabricate.
+Novum has a wide range of readily available spider designs as well as the capability to custom cast or fabricate.
 Our product line was developed so that spiders can weld or mechanically fasten to all six of our structural products or clamp to cables.
-Spider finishes vary: brushed, polished or bead blasted stainless steel to plated and painted or powder coated mild steel.
+Spider finishes can be brushed, polished or bead blasted stainless steel to plated and painted or powder coated mild steel.

-Applications are unlimited: walls, roofs, canopies, sculptures, handrails, glass fins and more.
+Applications are unlimited – walls, roofs, canopies, sculptures, handrails, glass fins and more.
 The PSG-System provides the ability to generate high transparency with minimal support design and has been hugely instrumental in the development of highly technical facades.
-Novum’s fully tested system has successfully been used globally on hundreds of projects including in high snow, seismic and hurricane zones.
+Novum’s fully tested system has been successful in hundreds of projects including in high snow, seismic and hurricane zones.

 Weatherproof glass joints are comprised of extruded silicone gaskets and wet silicone and have been used extensively and successfully for decades.